aditya-saxena-7/Dynamic-Beta-Variability-in-Foreign-Exchange-Returns-Using-Instrumented-PCA/Methodology.md

 4. **Iterate ♻️**: Repeat these steps, alternating between optimizing the beta coefficients and the latent factors, until the changes are very small, meaning you've found the best fit.
    - **Example**: Keep refining the beta coefficients and latent factors back and forth until your predictions for currency returns are as close as possible to the actual returns over multiple iterations.

-Sure!
 Here's a detailed breakdown of Module 2: Introduction to Instrumental Variables (IV):

 ---